AmeerD/AmeerD.github.io/_pages/reading.md

 ## Currently Reading
 * The Bee Sting, Paul Murray
 * The Song of the Cell, Siddhartha Mukherjee
+* One Hundred Years of Solitude, Gabriel García Márquez

 ## On my Shelf
 * The Gene: An Intimate History, Siddhartha Mukherjee